 Anime, or animated series of Japanese origin, has grown quite significantly in popularity in the West over the last 20 years.
-So, it should come as no surprise that there is now a huge demand for being able to watch quality anime series and films through the most popular online streaming services.
-However, many of those services have been a little slow on getting most anime series.
-Usually, they were carrying only the most popular titles, while leaving out hundreds of other high-quality series.
-Despite this fact, there are still plenty of options for being able to watch anime online, even for free.
+So, it should come as no surprise that there is now a huge demand for anime websites without ads, as many popular streaming services have been a bit slow in getting most anime series.
+Usually, they carried only the most popular titles while leaving out hundreds of other high-quality series.
+Despite this fact, there are still plenty of options for watching anime online, even for free.

 - Where Can You Watch Anime for Free?